What Do Fine Artist Do?

 Types of Fine Artist

-In 2016, there was an estimated number of 28,000 jobs in the United States for Fine Artist.
+There were about 28,000 jobs for Fine Artist in 2016 (in the United States).
 New jobs are being produced at a rate of 6.8% which is above the national average.
 The Bureau of Labor Statistics predicts 1,900 new jobs for Fine Artist by 2026.
-Due to new job openings and attrition, there will be an average of 2,400 job openings in this field each year.
+The BLS estimates 2,400 yearly job openings in this field.

 The states with the most job growth for Fine Artist are Utah, Washington, and Wyoming.
 Watch out if you plan on working in Missouri, Vermont, or Pennsylvania.
 These states have the worst job growth for this type of profession.